jdiejim/BYOB/docs/endpoints/post_betas.md

 # Betas

-    GET betas
+    POST betas

 ## Description
-Returns a JSON array of all the betas.
-It can be queried to get betas sorted (ascending, descending), and filtered by industry and region.
+Creates a new beta, and returns the object created as confirmation

 ***

 ## Requires authentication
-* A valid Consumer Key must be provided in the **Token** header
+* A valid Admin Key must be provided in the **Token** header

 ```
 { Token: <token goes here> }